UKHomeOffice/callisto-timecard-restapi/docs/commands.md

 ### inputs
 - TenantId    - mandatory -  the tenant whose `TimeEntry` instances will be searched
-- Person      - mandatory -  the Person for whom the TimeEntryTypes will be returned
+- PersonId      - mandatory -  the Person for whom the TimeEntryTypes will be returned

 ### output
  - success - see [standard command output](TODO)(**TODO**)  for how to report success output
  - business failure - see [standard command output](TODO) (**TODO**) for how to report technical failures
+ - response payload - upon a successful call to get TimePeriodType a payload containing a filtered list of all relevant TimeEntryTypes must be returned.

  ### Implementation Notes

- As the filtering logic and the Person profile to support such logic is not yet fully defined it is suggested that this initial implementaton returns a hard code list containing the following data:
+ As the filtering logic and the Person profile to support such logic is not yet fully defined (as of 04 Aug 2022) it is suggested that this initial implementaton returns a hard code list containing the following data:

 | TimePeriodId | Time Period Type   | ValueType |
 | ------------ | ------------------ | --------- |